 Services

-Background
+Production Summary

 Upswing will deliver a touring version Story Box Circus in Hull based on their 10 week long residency in London.
 Story Box Circus on Tour will offer an experiential circus performance and workshop for staff, family and residents of 6 care homes in Hull beginning on International Older People’s Day on 1st October 2017.